 - I have to do an eight-minute presentation which pushes me out of my comfort zone

 - I have life long friends that I’ve met along the way

-I plan to blog more about the ins and outs of BNI over time, but for now I just wanted to give you a positive impression of what a networking group can do for you as a web designer.
+I plan to blog more about the ins and outs of BNI over time, but for now, I just wanted to give you a positive impression of what a networking group can do for you as a web designer.
 Remember that first interview I mentioned above?
 The architect’s wife owns a Pilates studio in Seattle.
-She has been my client since 2011 (I just met with she and her business partner yesterday).
-And the doggy daycare owner is also my long time client, too.
+She has been my client since 2011 (I just met with her yesterday).
+And the doggy daycare owner is also my long-time client, too.
 This formula really works to grow business.